-The Business Horizon Quarterly (BHQ) is the Emerging Issues team's signature publication.
-Its purpose is to share informed insights on emerging issues facing the American business community.
+The Business Horizon Quarterly's (BHQ) purpose is to share informed insights on emerging issues facing the American business community.
 By asking questions like “what is growth?” and “what is innovation?”, we aim to inform and to spur debate.

 Read it, share it, discuss it, and subscribe!